davidhartsough/writings/src/markdown/importance-avoidance-effect.md

 - Feeling like you're lacking self-efficacy and self-confidence?
 Take time to train and improve your abilities and skills in whichever ways work best for you.
 - Take a step back and clarify your vision; then write it down somewhere you can always easily reference.
 - Remember that action begets action!
 Get the ball rolling.
 Build momentum.
-- Go work on your project right now and just do one single task.
+- Go work on your project right now and **just do one single task**.
 Onward!
   - If you absolutely cannot do anything related to your project right now, then schedule time to do at least one related task in the next [36] hours.
 Set a reminder in your phone or mark it on your calendar.
   - Every step forward makes the goal more enticing!